 Martin Green, Director of Hull UK City of Culture 2017, said: "In a year that continues to exceed expectations, the Ferens hosting Turner Prize 2017 is another feather in the cap for Hull.
 The four artists in this exhibition have contributed to a timely show that asks important questions about the world and the society we live in.
 Our ambition is that it will get people talking as well as drawing audiences from across Hull, the rest of the UK and much further afield."

-Alex Farquharson, Director, Tate Britain and Chair of the Turner Prize jury said: "We are delighted that this year's Turner Prize is being staged outside London at Ferens Art Gallery as part of Hull UK City of Culture 2017, with an exceptional shortlist that reflects the best of British art today.
+Alex Farquharson, Director, Tate Britain and Chair of the Turner Prize jury said: "We are delighted that this year's Turner Prize is being staged outside London at the Ferens Art Gallery as part of Hull UK City of Culture 2017, with an exceptional shortlist that reflects the best of British art today.
 The Turner Prize has had a huge impact on the level of public engagement in contemporary art and we hope audiences in Hull will enjoy being part of the debate."

 The members of the Turner Prize 2017 jury are: